axetroy/struct/README.md

 const err = struct.validate(data);

-console.log(err); // if all validator success, the error should be null
+console.log(err); // if all validator success, the error should be undefined

 /**
 { Error